Quickstart: Create and deploy a human resources Power Virtual Agents bot in Teams

 Build an employee time-off topic for common time-off queries

-Go to the topic list by selecting Topics in the side pane.
+Go to the topic list by selecting Topics in the navigation menu.

 A bot comes with a collection of topics that defines the bot's interaction with end users.
 The core of building a bot in Power Virtual Agents is to build topics that can respond to different user inquiries.
 Let's build a topic to answer employee questions about taking time-off.